-The Boards of the San Antonio Housing Trust and San Antonio Housing Authority, and leadership at Bexar County, will also receive updates and have the opportunity to provide feedback before adoption when we expect to be in the fall.
+The Boards of the San Antonio Housing Trust and San Antonio Housing Authority, and leadership at Bexar County, will be accepting the SHIP document as well.
+Staff received the unanimous support of the SAHA Operations & Real Estate Committee in November.